ExpHP/ExpHP.github.io/_posts/2018-07-29-that-weekend-i-wasted-on-newtyped-indices.md

 #### Bottom-up gradual adoption

 Adoption from the bottom-up *is* possible, so long as you can ensure that all previously written code still compiles.
-So that's what I did, by introducing a trait with a couple of impls and one or two associated items.
+So that's what I did, by introducing a trait with a couple of impls and one or two associated items to bridge between `[]/Vec` and `Indexed`.

 _...yeah, right!_